African Hunt Packing List

 - Shower Gel x 1

-- Moisturizing Skin Cream - good for dry skin & sunburn
+- Moisturizing Skin Cream - for dry skin & sunburn.

-- Cotton Wool x 1 pack - beauty applications for ladies & medical swabbing of small wounds
+- Cotton Wool x 1 pack - face cleansing for women & medical swabbing of small wounds.

-- Razor x 1 - Wet razor easier if you opt to shave face or legs (ladies) during or after hunt.
-If use an electric razor, don't forget spare batteries or charger.
+- Razor x 1 - wet razor easier if you opt to shave face or legs (women) during or after hunt.
+If use an electric razor, bring spare batteries/charger.

 - Shaving cream/gel x 1

-- Talcum Powder x 1 small container - good for preventing skin chafing
+- Talcum Powder x 1 small - for preventing skin chafing.

-or diaper rash cream - to apply to chafed body areas
+- Skin Anti-Friction Cream to apply to chafed body areas.

-- Eye glasses/spectacles x 2 - general use/reading.
-Bring a spare pair in case of breakage
+- Eye Glasses x 2 if normally worn for general use/reading.
+Spare pair in case of breakage.

 - Sunglasses or Sunglass Readers x 2 pairs.